By Gilly Carr

 I have no documentary proof of my imprisonment … when I came home … I weighed only 4 stone and 13 lbs [69 pounds / 31kg].
 After leaving France I was taken to various prison camps including big prisons in Gotteszell, Nuremburg, Dresden, first stopping place was Breslau where we were assembling some sort of electrical cones with a lot of wires and were there for about six months, then we were moved on to Bautzen prison camp where we used to go out to a sort of cotton mill to work constantly under armed guard but we were driven so hard with only about half a cup of food, whatever it was, and one slice of bread a day, with the consequence my right [missing word] got really bad, exactly what I do not know, but finally they decided they would have to take me to the civilian hospital in Bautzen where they opened it up from elbow to under arm and in front shoulder I was in hospital for about eight weeks but when I finally returned to the camp I could not use my arm at all, in fact the doctor said it was finished, I do use it now but I cannot do all I would like to be able to do, as sometimes I suffer quite a lot with it especially in bed at night I cannot bear the weight of bed covers on it.
 Finally I ended up in Leipzig in a big prison with all nationalities where the Americans finally released me I had to wait about three weeks before I could get transport back to France and then another 3 or 4 weeks before getting back to England.

 The records from the Saxony Archive are detailed and do not mention Breslau; instead, Bautzen appears to be the place where she spent an extended period.
 However, at the time that Evelina was applying for compensation, only the ITS and Red Cross were consulted.
 They were able to confirm only her presence in Gotteszell and transfer to Bautzen.
-The Lieutenant Governor of Guernsey, Michael Melish, was also consulted by the Home Office and presumably furnished with the records from the Red Cross.
+Michael Melish, writing from the Office of the Lieutenant Governor of Guernsey, was also consulted by the Home Office and presumably furnished with the records from the Red Cross.
 He wrote that ‘it seems most likely that Mrs Garland was only in the women’s prison at Gotteszell’.
 This was the position taken by the Foreign Office, who also decided that this prison was not comparable to a concentration camp.
 Evelina Garland’s testimony was disregarded and she was not given compensation.
 According to her grandson, this rejection hurt her deeply.

 Evelina’s grandson was also able to share an anecdote about the song his grandmother composed.
 He said that his uncle told him that ‘people used to whistle Gran’s song in the street and nod and smile knowingly when someone coming the other way would whistle it back.’